 How do we PAT test?

 With engineers all around the country, we work quickly and flexibly to suit your business needs.
 If your business is based on multiple sites, we complete your PAT testing to a consistent standard within the same month, or, during a time frame that suits you.

 So you can easily keep track of testing dates but just in case you forget, we’ll send you a reminder.

 How much does a PAT test cost?

 We give you a bespoke quote based on the needs of your business.
 We have a unique pricing structure so if you’d like your electrical appliances inspecting, get in touch to hear our competitive rates.

-As part of our service you’ll receive a full report, certifications and, if needed, out of hours testing at no extra cost.
+As part of our service you’ll receive a full report, certification and, if needed, out of hours testing at no extra cost.